open-guides/og-aws/README.md

 * In general, ELBs are not as “smart” as some load balancers, and don’t have fancy features or fine-grained control a traditional hardware load balancer would offer.
 For most common cases involving sessionless apps or cookie-based sessions over HTTP, or SSL termination, they work well.
 * Complex rules for directing traffic are not supported.
 For example, you can’t direct traffic based on a regular expression in the URL, like [HAProxy](http://www.haproxy.org/) offers.
 * **Apex DNS names**: Once upon a time, you couldn’t assign an ELB to an apex DNS record (i.e. example.com instead of foo.example.com) because it needed to be an A record instead of a CNAME.
 This is now possible with a Route 53 alias record directly pointing to the load balancer.
-* ❗ ELBs have **no fixed external IP** that all clients see.
+* ❗ELBs have **no fixed external IP** that all clients see.
 For most consumer apps this doesn’t matter, but enterprise customers of yours may want this.
 IPs will be different for each user, and will vary unpredictably for a single client over time (within the standard [EC2 IP ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html)).
-* ❗ Some web clients or reverse proxies cache DNS lookups for a long time, which is problematic for ELBs, since they change their IPs.
+* ❗Some web clients or reverse proxies cache DNS lookups for a long time, which is problematic for ELBs, since they change their IPs.
 This means after a few minutes, hours, or days, your client will stop working, unless you disable DNS caching.
 Watch out for [Java’s settings](http://docs.oracle.com/javase/8/docs/api/java/net/InetAddress.html) and be sure to [adjust them properly](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-jvm-ttl.html).
 Another example is nginx as a reverse proxy, which [resolves backends only at start-up](https://www.jethrocarr.com/2013/11/02/nginx-reverse-proxies-and-dns-resolution/).
-* ❗ It’s not unheard of for IPs to be recycled between customers without a long cool-off period.
+* ❗It’s not unheard of for IPs to be recycled between customers without a long cool-off period.
 So as a client, if you cache an IP and are not using SSL (to verify the server), you might get not just errors, but responses from completely different services or companies!
-* 🔸 As an operator of a service behind an ELB, the latter phenomenon means you can also see puzzling or erroneous requests by clients of other companies.
+* 🔸As an operator of a service behind an ELB, the latter phenomenon means you can also see puzzling or erroneous requests by clients of other companies.
 This is most common with clients using back-end APIs (since web browsers typically cache for a limited period).
-* 🔸 ELBs use [HTTP keep-alives](https://en.wikipedia.org/wiki/HTTP_persistent_connection) on the internal side.
+* 🔸ELBs use [HTTP keep-alives](https://en.wikipedia.org/wiki/HTTP_persistent_connection) on the internal side.
 This can cause an unexpected side effect: Requests from different clients, each in their own TCP connection on the external side, can end up on the same TCP connection on the internal side.
 Never assume that multiple requests on the same TCP connection are from the same client!
 * ❗ELB takes time to scale up, it does not handle sudden spikes in traffic well.
 Therefore, if you anticipate a spike, you need to “pre-warm” the ELB by gradually sending an increasing amount of traffic.